I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 Also, please beware that we cannot guarantee that you will not be exposed to COVID in our offices and choosing to come into the office, you are doing so at your own risk.

 Please note a few guidelines, if you plan to come into the office for a session:

 - Please reschedule if you or someone in your household has cold or flu symptoms, had an elevated temperature, or has been diagnosed with COVID 19 within the last 21 days.

-- You are encouraged to wear a mask, but not required.
+- Jackson County and Clay County currently require face marks to be worn.
 Due to supply shortages, we are unable to provide you with one.

 - Due to sanitizing after each session, sessions may be 5-10 minutes shorter.